liweiyi88/onedump/README.md

       - path: /Users/jack/Desktop/mydb2.sql
 ```

-Example 2: Dump a remote DB via SHH and save to a local directory and a S3 bucket
+#### Dump a remote DB via SSH and save to a local directory and a S3 bucket
 ```
 jobs:
 - name: ssh-dump